 What Civil Lawsuits Are Expected?

-In a statement published by Fox News on Saturday, Marc Fernich, a member of Epstein’s legal team, cited “greedy plaintiffs” as a reason for his client’s suicide — though Fernich’s perspective won’t stop lawyers representing accusers from dismantling the Epstein estate.
-Attorney Lisa Bloom, who paused lawsuits on behalf of two victims during the criminal investigation, said on Sunday that “we intend to promptly file those civil claims” and requested that the estate freeze all assets.
+In a statement published by Fox News on August 10, Marc Fernich, a member of Epstein’s legal team, cited “greedy plaintiffs” as a reason for his client’s suicide — though Fernich’s perspective won’t stop lawyers representing accusers from dismantling the Epstein estate.

-Bloom’s mother, Gloria Allred, said this weekend that the victims she represents are “feeling sick” but that she intends to find Epstein’s collaborators and file criminal charges against them: “The likes of them have to be accountable in a criminal case, because I think that without them he could not have accomplished what he did.”
+Gloria Allred said that the victims she represents are “feeling sick” but that she intends to find Epstein’s collaborators and file criminal charges against them: “The likes of them have to be accountable in a criminal case, because I think that without them he could not have accomplished what he did.”

-A New York Law That Goes Into Effect Wednesday Allows More Victims to Sue for Damages
+A New York Law That Just Went Into Effect Allows More Victims to Sue for Damages

-Attorney Roberta Kaplan has also said she intends to sue on Wednesday on behalf of an unidentified woman who was 14 when Epstein recruited her into his sex-trafficking ring around 2002.
+Attorney Roberta Kaplan has also said she intends to sue on behalf of an unidentified woman who was 14 when Epstein recruited her into his sex-trafficking ring around 2002.

-This post was updated after Araoz filed a lawsuit on Wednesday.
+This post was updated after more Epstein accusers filed suits last week.